isomerpages/moe-chijolqofp/_olqp-experience/Mathematics.md

-In addition, the after-school support and enrichment programme is conducted for students who need additional help in reinforcing their foundation in mathematics.
+In addition, the after-school support programme is conducted for students who need additional help in reinforcing their foundation in mathematics.
 Smaller group settings here provide for a more conducive learning environment.

 <img src="/images/mathematics.png" style="width:80%">